SomethingOffal/FS_API/README.md

 # FS_API
 Python code to scrape the client-side API to create an inventory and status snapshot.
 Requires Python 3, pandas, and dependencies.

+### Resource_Master.py ###
+Retrieves the anonymous universe data - components, resources, etc.
+Creates data structures that flatten the cost, input, and output data. no Blueprints available yet

+**Phase 2** will add this data to a rdbms for SQL/analytics